Play Blackjack Now

 - 3:2 payout on natural blackjacks, never 6:5.
 The 6:5 variant adds about 1.4% to the house edge.
 That’s brutal.

 - Number of decks.
-Single deck and double deck are best for the player.
-6 to 8 deck shoes are standard online and add a small edge to the house.
+Single deck and double deck are best for the player but extremely rare.
+6 to 8 deck shoes are standard online and the best you can get online, even if they add a small edge to the house.

 - Double after split (DAS) allowed.
 Lets you double down after splitting a pair, which gives you more ways to win when the dealer is weak.